Lucy Dalglish: Academic career

 In 2012, Dalglish was named dean of the University of Maryland, College Park's Philip Merrill College of Journalism.
 In this role, she oversaw the establishment of the Howard Center for Investigative Journalism and the creation of the George Solomon Endowed Chair in Sports Journalism.
 Her appointment was extended for a second term in August 2017.
 In January 2021, her term was extended for an additional year through the 2023 academic year.
-Following this, she was named the "Administrator of the Year Award" by the Scripps Howard Foundation and the Association for Educators in Journalism and Mass Communication.
+In 2015, she was named a Fellow of the Society of Professional Journalists.
+In 2021, she was named the "Administrator of the Year" by the Scripps Howard Foundation and the Association for Educators in Journalism and Mass Communication.
 In response to the 2021 storming of the United States Capitol, Dalglish argued against the Capitol riot defendants who stated they were journalists.
 She said they were not journalists due to their lack of credentials and stated that the definition of a "journalist" is not broad enough to protect them in a court of law.